RomainPierre7/jellyfin-plugin-TelegramNotifier/README.md

 <p align="center">
 <img src="assets/logo.png" alt="Logo" width="300" height="300">

 > If you encounter a problem, a bug or have an idea for a new feature, submit an issue [here](https://github.com/RomainPierre7/jellyfin-plugin-TelegramNotifier/issues).
+Please, submit only one feature or bug per issue.

 ## Table of contents